Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 "A skeleton draped in rags lies atop a marble slab in the center of the crypt.
 Most of the bones appear dusty and neglected, but the skull is well polished."

 A detect magic spell cast here reveals that Stefan's skull radiates a faint aura of necromancy magic.
 As long as the skull remains in the crypt, it will answer up to five questions put to it, as though a speak with dead spell had been cast on it.
 This property recharges each day at dawn.
 In life, Stefan was neither observant nor well in­ formed.
-If the skull is questioned about [[Strahd]] or Castle Ravenloft, all the information it provides is untrue.
+If the skull is questioned about [[Strahd]] or [[Castle Ravenloft]], all the information it provides is untrue.

 CRYPT 26